-OLTP systems typically read and manipulate highly selective, small amounts of data; the data processing is mostly simple and complex joins are relatively rare.
+OLTP systems normally read and manipulate highly selective, small amounts of data; the data processing is mostly simple and complex joins are relatively rare.
 There is always a mix of queries and DML workload.
-For example, one of many call center employees retrieves customer details for every call and enters customer complaints while reviewing past communications with the customer.
+For example, one of many call center employees retrieves customer details for every call and enters customer complaints while reviewing past communication with the customer.

 Data maintenance operations